 The Executive Directors are entitled to participate in the annual bonus scheme.
-The bonuses are payable subject to the achievement of challenging targets which, for the current year, were based on achieving the forecast profit before taxation for 2020.
+The annual bonus is intended to align reward outcomes with the achievement of key annual goals, enacted by cascading the scorecard down into the business.
+The bonuses are payable subject to the achievement of challenging targets which, for the current year, were based on achieving the forecast profit before taxation for 2021.
 The maximum bonus potential for meeting all of the targets is between 50% and 100% of salary depending on the contractual terms agreed at the time of listing, but the Remuneration Committee has discretion if the target is not met.